Fusion rules and shrinking rules of topological orders in five dimensions

 \subsection{General discussion on shrinking in $5$D and its hierarchical structure}

 In $3$D topological orders, shrinking rules are absent because all topological excitations are point-like particles, i.e., anyons.
 However, in $4$D and higher, spatially extended excitations exist, such that the inclusion of shrinking processes makes sense.
-While loop excitations in $4$D brings us exotic braiding statistics, as reviewed in section~\ref{s1}, one may wonder what are the resulting outcomes by adiabatically shrinking loop excitations.
+While loop excitations in $4$D bring us exotic braiding statistics, as reviewed in section~\ref{s1}, one may wonder what are the resulting outcomes by shrinking loop excitations.
 Indeed, a recent study in $4$D indicates that the topological data given by shrinking rules significantly enrich the physics of higher-dimensional topological orders~\cite{PhysRevB.107.165117}.
 More concretely, the world-sheet of a loop excitation is an $S^1\times S^1=T^2$ spacetime manifold.
-If we shrink the loop to a point, then the world-sheet is simultaneously shrunk to a world-line, i.e., $T^2\rightarrow S^1$, which can be either the world-line of a particle or many distinct particles.
+If we shrink the loop to a point, then the world-sheet is simultaneously shrunk to a world-line, i.e., $T^2\rightarrow S^1$, which can be either the world-line of a particle or many particles.
 The former case is an Abelian shrinking process while the latter is a non-Abelian shrinking process.

 In $5$D topological orders, spatially extended excitations include both loops and membranes, and the latter can have different shapes, e.g., $S^2$ and $T^2$.
+Here we only consider some simple shapes as shown in figure~\ref{fig_excitation}.
 Therefore, we expect the underlying shrinking rules will be significantly diversified, as shown in figures \ref{fig_shrinking}, \ref{fig_hierarchy_nontrivial}, and \ref{fig_hierarchy_trivial}.
-Intuitively, an $S^2$ membrane can be directly shrunk to particles while a $T^2$ membrane can be shrunk to loops and particles first, and then we can further shrink these loops to particles.
+Intuitively, an $S^2$ membrane can be directly shrunk to particles while a $T^2$ membrane can be shrunk to loops first, and then we can further shrink these loops to particles.
 As membranes exist in topological orders of $5$D and higher, this \textit{hierarchical structure} of shrinking rules can only appear in $5$D and higher.
 A typical example of hierarchical shrinking is shown in figure \ref{fig_hierarchy_nontrivial}.